2018 Air Quality in South Korea

 Our Goal for Better Outdoor Air Quality

 Air is the one thing in this world that belongs to everyone.
 We all have a stake in it and a responsibility to care for it as much as possible.
 At Kaiterra, we are here to put the future of air quality in the hands of the many, not the few.
-We strive to empower people to take small, measurable steps to improving the quality of our air – by any means possible.
+We strive to empower people to take small, measurable steps to improve the quality of our air – by any means possible.
 Everything we do is pushing us towards this greater goal.

 Being able to use data to understand what’s happening outside is the first step.
 It’s always been part of our major mission and this is the first national project we’re tackling.
 We’re ready to roll up our sleeves to show everyone the work we’re doing and how it can directly benefit long-term outdoor air quality.